University of Tennessee Green Card Visa Sponsorship Jobs USA

 Leverage your H-1B status to bridge the wait

-Many international employees at universities begin on H-1B status while Green Card processing is underway.
+Many international employees at universities begin on H-1B visa status while Green Card processing is underway.
 University of Tennessee's ability to sponsor both visa types means you can maintain legal work authorization throughout the often lengthy permanent residency process.

 Build relationships within your target department